andrewdyer/view-presenters/README.md

 # View Presenters

-A clean, reusable solution for separating presentation logic from models and views in PHP applications.≈
+A clean, reusable solution for separating presentation logic from models and views in PHP applications.

 ## ⚖️ License